fennar01/GeospatialReport/GeospatialReport/README.md

 This repository is public and aims to provide a full, reproducible geospatial ML pipeline.
 Planned and in-progress features:

 1. Data download helper script (fetch Sentinel-2 samples)
-2. Cloud masking (basic and advanced options)
+2. Cloud masking (QA60 band support if available, fallback to blue band)
 3. NDVI calculation and visualization
 4. Model training (Random Forest and U-Net options)
 5. Inference on new tiles